andreacardino/Hyperarmour/MonteCarloHyperarmour.md

  Every player character attack and every enemy attack is represented as a node in a directed acyclic graph (DAG).
- The edge from node *n* to node *n'* is a boolean, a truth value, indicating whether it is true that *n < n'* or not.
+ The edge from a node *n* to another node *n'* is a boolean, a truth value, indicating whether *n < n'* or not.
+ Let *less(n, n')* be the function denoting this relationship.
  Let *C* be the set of nodes representing character attacks, *E* the set of nodes representing enemy attacks.
- Then, the stopping condition for a Monte Carlo simulation can be formalised as: *∀c ∈ C, ∀e ∈ E: c < e ∨ e < c*.
+ Then, the stopping condition for a Monte Carlo simulation can be formalised as: *∀c ∈ C, ∀e ∈ E: less(c, e) ∨ less(e, c)*.
  In other words, the learning process is over once we know every character attack to either withstand or be interrupted by every enemy attack
  (should *H(c)* and *D(e)* be equal, it would be the case that c < e is true, since the interaction would result in a stagger).